hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 ## Integrating Rate Limits into the connector

-The throttler should be consumed by all relevant classes that issue server API calls.
+The throttler should be consumed by all relevant classes that issue server API calls that are limited by the exchange (either http requests or websocket requests).
 Namely the `Exchange/Derivative`, `APIOrderBookDataSource` and `UserStreamDataSource` classes.
 Doing so ensures that the throttler manages all REST API/Websocket requests issued by any of the connector components.

 In this example, we will use referencing the `NdaxExchange` class.